penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 If the output matches, you are successfully connected to the database with the correct user.

-PostgreSQL indeed differs significantly from MySQL or MariaDB in several aspects, and one of the key features that sets it apart is its use of schemas.
+PostgreSQL differs significantly from MySQL or MariaDB in several aspects, and one of the key features that sets it apart is its use of schemas.
 Unlike MySQL, where databases are more standalone, PostgreSQL's schema system provides a structured, multi-user environment within a single database.